StatusNULL/XAMPP-for-Windows/readme_en.txt

     $cfg['Servers'][$i]['user']            = 'root';   // MySQL user
     $cfg['Servers'][$i]['auth_type']       = 'http';   // HTTP authentificate

-    So first the 'root' password is queried by the MySQL server, before PHPMyAdmin may access.
+    So first the 'root' password is queried by the MySQL server, before phpMyAdmin may access.

 ---------------------------------------------------------------